b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 What makes the wild ones different?
 Are the non-wild ones *domesticated*?
 By whom?
 Are domesticated goats standing around, waiting for humanity to drop by?

 Nephi is very specific about these creatures, identifying and distinguishing between these two varieties.
-That isn't problematic&mdash; it's noteworthy when compared to another of the animals listed: *the horse*.
+That isn't problematic— it's noteworthy when compared to another of the animals listed: *the horse*.

 &nbsp;